howard8888/workspace/README.md

 * REQ‑PERS‑03: Loading a snapshot advances the id counter.Satisfied by `WorldGraph.from_dict`.

 You can expand this list as the codebase grows.
-Note -- Currently halted as much work.. but to consider implementing again in the future...
+Note -- Currently paused.
+To revisit as the codebase grows and requirements stabilize.

 ***Q&A to help you learn this section***

-Q: Does it seem silly having these Q&A for section barely used.
-A: No... as forms part of scaffolding of multi-purpose README/compedium document.

-**Q: How do I keep requirements and code in sync?
+Q: How do I keep requirements and code in sync?
 A: Add a short REQ row and tag the relevant functions/classes with the REQ id in comments.

-**Q: Where should new ADRs go now that decisions are in-line?
+Q: Where should new ADRs go now that decisions are in-line?
 A: Summarize in the section where the topic appears and, if large, put the full ADR under `docs/adr/` with a link.

-**Q: What belongs in a REQ vs. ADR?
+Q: What belongs in a REQ vs. ADR?
-A: REQ = behavior the system must provide; ADR = why a design choice was made among alternatives.
+A: REQ = behavior the system must provide, ADR = why a design choice was made among alternatives.

 * * *

 ## Roadmap

-* Enrich engrams and column providers; add minimal perception‑to‑predicate pipelines.
+* Enrich engrams and column providers, add minimal perception‑to‑predicate pipelines.
 * Add “landmarks” and heuristics for long‑distance plans (A* when we add weights).
 * Optional database or CSR backend if the graph grows beyond memory.
-* Exporters: NetworkX/GraphML for interoperability; continue shipping the Pyvis HTML for quick, zero‑install visualization.
+* Exporters: NetworkX/GraphML for interoperability, continue shipping the Pyvis HTML for quick, zero‑install visualization.

 ***Q&A to help you learn this section***

-Q: Does it seem silly having these Q&A for section barely used.
-A: No... as forms part of scaffolding of multi-purpose README/compedium document.
+Pending as codebase grows and features stabilize

 * * *